 Our key form of assessment in all areas of the curriculum, throughout school is ongoing daily in the classroom, through talking to the children, using questioning, marking their work and adjusting the learning in the moment.

-We also encourage them to self and peer assess, to learn from their mistakes amd realise that as part of the learning process we make mistakes, we move on and we learn.
-Teachers evaluate planned work and make changes accoring to the needs of the children.
+We also encourage the children to self and peer assess, to learn from their mistakes and realise that as part of the learning process we make mistakes, we move on and we learn.
+Teachers evaluate planned work and make changes according to the needs of the children.
 Groups are fluid and support responds to the needs of individuals.
 We try to ensure that as much feedback as possible is given at the point of learning, though obviously some work will have to be read and marked minimally later in the day.
 We avoid over-marking when a child is not there, and prefer to help children to correct errors themselves, or re-teach a misconception to increase the learning experience.
 All work is read and marked by staff and is used to plan subsequent lessons.

 At the end of each term, teaching staff will use the children’s progress in their books, alongside test materials, to evaluate the proportion of objectives each child has met.
 By tracking this each term, we will be able to evaluate the attainment and progress of your child.
 This will be shared with you at Parent Conversation meetings, so that you know whether your child is at, above or below their age related expectations, and how you can support at home.